Parents play a big role in helping their children practice their musical instruments. Use these five tips to make music practice time easier.

 2. Practice at the same time every day.

 It took me many years to see the value in this.
-Since Bria started at such a young age, we were mostly unencumbered by schedules, so we practiced whenever we wanted to.
+Since my oldest daughter started playing the violin at such a young age, we were mostly unencumbered by schedules, so we practiced whenever we wanted to.
 I continued to approach practice in this manner as she got older and began to attend school and have more extracurricular activities, and I soon realized that if I didn’t make it a priority, violin practice got pushed out of the schedule all too often.

 Finally, we decided when she would practice and that became a commitment.
 We weren’t (aren’t) perfect at always doing it, but it is much more likely to happen when it is on the schedule.

 The time you choose should be a time that is usually free of other commitments.
-Obviously Bria gets her practice in pretty much 100% of the time because we never have anything going on at 6:00 am.
-Chloe and Sophia have a slightly harder time because things do tend to come up during the afternoon and evening, but we do our best to reschedule our practicing if necessary.
+Obviously she gets her practice in pretty much 100% of the time because we never have anything going on at 6:00 am.
+My other two have a slightly harder time because things do tend to come up during the afternoon and evening, but we do our best to make practicing a priority and reschedule it if necessary.

 3. Practice with your child.